nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 3.8 Query food intake

-Queries food intake items on either a day or over a period of days.
-Refer to sub-category for more information.
+View the list of food intakes on a given day or over a period of days.
+Check out the different scenarios outlined below!

 ### 3.8.1 Query food intake on a day

-Queries all the food intake(s) on a certain day.
+View the list of food intakes on a specific day.

 **Command Format:** `food_intake_query d/DATE(in d MMM yyyy format)`